-- Enrichment Opportunities- All sites have enrichment opportunities that are a complement to the academic day.
+- Homework and Tutoring Opportunities for homework help and academic tutoring are available as part of each school's 21st CCLC program.
+Please contact your site coordinator for additional information regarding days and times of your site's homework help and tutoring sessions or see your site's calendar. - Enrichment Opportunities All sites have enrichment opportunities that complement the academic day.
 Enrichment activities range from academic enrichment to arts, recreation, and service learning.
-All 21st CCLC students (registered students) may participate in any/all enrichment activities offered through the 21st CCLC program at no charge. - Communication on Student Progress with Regular School Day Teacher-21st CCLC teachers and site coordinators will communicate on an ongoing basis with the regular day teachers to discuss progress, strengths, weaknesses and needs of individual students.
-Regular day teachers will be given surveys at various times throughout the year to check student progress on discipline, homework completion, attendance, and academic achievement in the classroom. - Communication with Parents and Students on Student Progress-Instructors of 21st CCLC classes will communicate verbally as well as through written progress reports on the progress and achievement of students attending their sessions.
-Parents may always contact the 21st CCLC coordinator to ask for additional information on their child's progress or participation. - Parent/Guardian Requests to Obtain Grades and Standardized Test Results from Students' School- Since all sites and programs for the CCSD 21st CCLC programs are operated by the schools and school employees, parents may inquire about their child's standardized test scores by contacting their child's teacher.
-This information is NOT available from 21st CCLC coordinators or staff; however, by contacting the main office of your child's school, parents can obtain that information.
+All 21st CCLC students (registered students) may participate in any/all enrichment activities offered through the 21st CCLC program at no charge. - Communication on Student Progress with Regular School day Teacher 21st CCLC teachers and site coordinators will communicate on an ongoing basis with the regular daytime teachers to discuss progress, strengths, weaknesses and needs of individual students.
+Regular day teachers will be given surveys at various times throughout the year to check student progress on discipline, homework completion, attendance, and academic achievement in the classroom. - Communication with Parents and Students on Student Progress Instructors of 21st CCLC classes will communicate verbally as well as through written progress reports on the progress and achievement of students attending their sessions.
+Parents may always contact the 21st CCLC coordinator to ask for additional information on their child's progress or participation. - Parent/Guardian Requests to Obtain Grades and Standardized Test Results from Students' School Since all sites and programs for the CCSD 21st CCLC program are operated by the schools and school employees, parents may inquire about their students' standardized test scores by contacting their child's teacher.
+21st CCLC teachers and site coordinators will not release that information; however, by contacting the main office of your child's school, parents can obtain that information.
 Parents may also access student standardized test information through Parent Portal.
-Please contact your child's school to learn more about Parent Portal. - How the Program will be Evaluated- The 21st CCLC program will be evaluated internally by surveying students, teachers, administrators, parents and stakeholders throughout the year.
-An outside evaluator, not affiliated with CCSD, will also perform an evaluation of the program to determine the gains our students make as a result of being involved in our programs. - Accommodations for Students with IEPs, 504 Plans, and Culturally Diverse Needs The 21st CCLC program will not discriminate against your child and all services provided should be consistent with your child's individualized educational program (IEP) or specialized services under Section 504.
+Please contact your child's school to learn more about Parent Portal. - Student Personal Goal Setting Students are encouraged and assisted in writing personal goals for each 21st CCLC program experience.
+Setting goals assists students in tracking their own progress while going through the experience of 21st CCLC program activities. - How the Program will be Evaluated The 21st CCLC program will be evaluated internally by surveying students, teachers, administrators, parents and stakeholders throughout the year.
+An outside evaluator, not affiliated with CCSD, will also perform an

+- evaluation of the program to determine the gains our students made as a result of being involved in our programs. - Accommodations for Students with IEPs, 504 Plans, and Culturally Diverse Needs The 21st CCLC program will not discriminate against your child and all services provided should be consistent with your child's individualized educational program (IEP) or specialized services under Section 504.
 21st CCLC services are in addition to, not a substitute for, the instruction and services required under IDEA and Section 504.

-Student Discipline Records and Progress- Student discipline records and progress will be communicated to parents via phone calls from 21st CCLC staff, as well as written reports indicating any issues or problems dealing with discipline.
+Student Discipline Records and Progress

+Student discipline records and progress will be communicated to parents via phone calls from 21st CCLC staff, as well as written reports indicating any issues or problems dealing with discipline.
 Progress, as well as updates of positive discipline, will be communicated to parents/guardians by 21st CCLC staff.